 Before you change any passwords, scan your device for malware.
 You should regularly do this even if everything seems to be fine, because malware can be inconspicuous.
 Some malware can even deactivate your antivirus software, if it’s not powerful enough to prevent it.

 Even if you know that your account was pwned through a massive breach, it is still a good idea to run a full scan.
 If the scan detects infection, deal with it first.
 If you already changed passwords, change them again.
 They might have already been compromised.

 This is one of the most important steps to take.
 It’s a healthy habit to change your passwords every now and then.
 If you suspect or know that your email has been pwned, you must change them.
 If you have reused your password on other accounts, which is a habit you definitely should get rid of, you should change passwords for those accounts as well.
 Yes, it can be tiresome to have multiple passwords, but we are talking about your own security here.
 Can you be too secure?

 If your password has been changed for your hacked account, don’t panic.
-You may still be able to restore your account through the “forgot your password” function, provided you have placed security questions or a back-up email address or mobile phone.
+You may still be able to restore your account through the “forgot your password” function, provided you have placed security questions or a back-up email address or phone number.

 Speaking of security questions, you should change them as well.
 It is possible the attacker gained access to your account through breaking your security questions.
 This is possible if you used answers that can be guessed based on your social media profiles or personal information.

 If your email account has been pwned, crooks can set it to do things you don’t want to.
 These can include forwarding your messages to the attacker and automatically sending malware or phishing spam.
 Check your settings and see if you find anything alarming.